What bulbs need chilling?

 Yes you can, please contact us and we will send you details of how it all works.

 As long as you get about three white frosts a year on the ground then it should be cold enough for you to grow peonies successfully.

 Quite a number of our clients in warmer areas provide artificial chilling for their peonies with great success.
 Freeze a few litres of water inside a plastic bag or container.
-When frozen, place it on top of the plant base in winter time at night.
-It'll take a good few hours to thaw, and the plastic container keeps the water from dripping down and drowning it.
+When frozen, place it on top of the soil over the underground root in winter time, at night.
+It'll take a good few hours to thaw, and the plastic bag or container retains the melt water so the tuber does not drown.